kevintruong/til/Implementing a Memory Allocator.md

 Inserting in address order  ("Address ordered policy") inserts freed blocks so that the blocks are visited in increasing address order.
 This policy required more time to free a block because the boundary tags (size data) must be used to find the next and previous unallocated blocks however there is less fragmentation.

 # Case study: Buddy Allocator (an example of a segregated list)

+A segregated allocator is one that divides the heap into different areas that are handled by different sub-allocators dependent on the size of the allocation request.
+Sizes are grouped into classes (e.g. powers of two) and each size is handled by a different sub-allocator and each size maintains its own free list.

+A well known allocator of this type is the buddy allocator.
+We'll discuss the binary buddy allocator which splits allocation into blocks of size 2^n (n=1,2,3,...) times some base unit number of bytes but others exist (e.g. Fibonacci split).
+The basic concept is simple: If there are no free blocks of size 2^n go to the next level and steal that block and split it into two.
+If two neighboring blocks of the same size become unallocated they can be coalesced back together into a single large block of twice the size.

+Buddy allocators can be very fast (and optimal performance requires bitwise operations in assembler that are not directly available in C).
+However they suffer from internal fragmentation because allocations are rounded up to the nearest block size.
+For example, a 68 byte allocation will require a 128 byte block.
 * See [[http://books.google.com/books?id=0uHME7EfjQEC&printsec=frontcover#v=onepage&q&f=false]] (goto page 85 or search for 'buddy')

 See the powerpoint